christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 Then, calling the forward or backward propogations, transfering the module to GPU, saving or loading weights, is applied to all submodules without extra code.

-Let's rewrite the previous model with the concept of modules provided by the `nn.modules` package.
+Let's rewrite the previous model as a module, an interface provided by the `torch.nn` module package, and compose it with prebuilt submodules from the `torch.nn.function` package:

 ```python
 import torch.nn as nn